tgf101/Sky-Dodger/README.md

-# Sky-Dodger
+# Sk -Dodger

 Sky Dodger is a 2D platformer game developed using the Godot game engine.
 In this game, the player controls a character that moves through the sky while collecting items and avoiding dangerous obstacles.
 The objective is to survive as long as possible while increasing the score.

 # Gameplay